Gegardus/Gegardus/README.md

 - 🔭 I’m currently working on web-development skills.
 - 🌱 I’m presently learning JavaScript.
 - ⚡ Fun fact: The oldest ancient documents we know are papyri. <br> What ancient's troubles put in first written words 6,000 years ago? <br> "_Unfortunately the world now isn't as it used to be.
-Everyone <br> wishes to write books and children do not obey their parents."
+Everyone <br> wishes to write books and children do not obey their parents_."